-- A SA company
+- A SA company.

-- The Government and various quasi government institutions
+- The Government and various quasi government institutions.

-- Public Benefit Organisations
+- Public Benefit Organisations.

-- Environmental rehabilitation trusts
+- Environmental rehabilitation trusts.

-- Pension, provident and similar funds
+- Pension, provident and similar funds.

-- Medical Schemes
+- Medical Schemes.

-- A shareholder in a registered micro business (limits apply).
+- A shareholder in a registered micro business (only the first R200 000 of dividends paid during a particular year of assessment).

+- A non-resident and the dividend is paid by a South African Listed nonresident company.